jakewdr/effectual/README.md

 ## Why?

-Sometimes you want a single portable python file without having to make a platform specific executable or .pyz file!
-Basically me trying to make [Vite](https://vite.dev/) for python (badly)
+Sometimes you want a single portable python file without having to make a platform specific executable or a dependency less .pyz!
+Basically me trying to make [Vite](https://vite.dev/) for python (badly) :(

 ## When not to use this